exaFLOPsDenny/ESM3081/my_note/lec4.md

 > Edge : condtion of a feature value
 > Leaf node: prediction

+- Procedure
+    - Repeatedly split a node into two parts so as to minimize the impurity of outcome within the new parts

 - Strength
     - Extracted knowledge can be easily understood, interpreted, controlled by humans in the form of a readable decision tree
     - By seeing feature importance, we can see which feature is giving big effect